Best Tips for Potty Training

-Start from taking your child to the toilet or potty seat every 10 minutes then keep increasing the time from 10 to 15, 20 minutes.
+Start by taking your child to the toilet or potty seat every 10 minutes then keep increasing the time from 10 to 15, to 20 minutes.
 You can also buy a Potty Watch to build your child’s interest in the process.
 By doing this eventually there will be fewer and fewer accidents.

 7. Straight from diaper to “No” diaper:

-If you want to ditch the diaper you go straight from diaper to free from a diaper.
+If you want to ditch the diaper you go straight from diaper to free from the diaper.
 Don’t use pull-up diapers or cloth diapers.
 Most of the kids use pull-ups and other alternative diapers which parents use as a help in the potty training process, as a “diaper”.
-So let them feel the difference between wetting their pants and being uncomfortable with it that will urge their need to use the toilet.
+So let them feel the difference between wetting their pants and being uncomfortable with it which will urge their need to use the toilet.

 8. Fear of the toilet:

 For many children, the toilet seat is threatening and intimidating, and the noise and rapid motion of flushing out is exceptionally disturbing.
 To alleviate this problem you can use a training seat secured to the toilet seat.
 And for the unpredictable loud flash, you can sing a rhyme or keep the kids busy talking to divert their attention.

 Many children who are successfully potty trained still wet their pants at night but it’s totally different from wetting the pants in the daytime.
 In the daytime, kids are totally aware of what they are doing and feel the pressure to pop or pee but at night as the child is asleep it’s a bit more complicated to be aware of the need to pee.
 So never punish your child for wetting the bed at night until 5 years.
 If the problem persists discuss it with your child’s healthcare provider.